drew-747/UPD-CRS-Schedule-Converter/README.md

     ```bash
     git clone https://github.com/drew-747/UPD-CRS-Schedule-Converter.git
     ```
-2. **Load the extension** in developer mode through your browser's extension settings.
+2. **Load the extension** in developer mode through your browser's extension settings by selecting "load unpacked."

 ## 🛠️ Usage
-1. **Pin** this extension on your browser.
+1. **Pin** this extension on your browser once successfully installed.
-2. Navigate to the **UPD CRS Portal**.
+2. Login and navigate to the **UPD CRS Portal**.
-3. Access the **Student Registration** section of the UPD CRS Portal.
+3. Access the **Student Registration** section of the UPD CRS Portal found on the left hand side.
-4. Open the extension and select your preferred download format.
+5. **Click** the extension and select your preferred download format.
+6. **Save** the file on your device.
+7. Import/access file on application of choice.

 ## 📜 License
 This project is licensed under the MIT License.